niplav/site/life_advice.md

 			* Meditation is probably a good example for this
 	*	Creating things probably feels longer than the same time spent consuming things
-	* Doing new activies also feels longer than familiar ones <!--TODO: theoryengine post-->
+	* Doing new activies also feels longer than [familiar ones](http://theoryengine.org/life/tips-for-a-longer-life/)
 22. If you want to get into X, the best way of doing so is probably doing a little bit of X for a month, and then one week of X for 6 or more hours a day